Thomas Pellow

-Thomas Pellow (1704 – 45), son of Thomas Pellow of Penryn and his wife Elizabeth (née Lyttleton), was a Cornish author best known for the extensive captivity narrative entitled The History of the Long Captivity and Adventures of Thomas Pellow in South-Barbary.
+Thomas Pellow (1704 – 1745) was a Cornish author and escaped slave.

+He was the son of Thomas Pellow of Penryn and his wife Elizabeth (née Lyttleton), and is best known for the extensive captivity narrative entitled The History of the Long Captivity and Adventures of Thomas Pellow in South-Barbary.
 Pellow's book chronicles his many adventures spent during his 23-year-long captivity (summer 1715 – July 1738) giving a detailed account of his capture by Barbary pirates, his experiences as a slave under Sultan Moulay Ismail, and his final escape from Morocco back to his Cornish origins.

-His captivity began at the age of eleven when sailing abroad in the summer of 1716 when his ship was attacked by Barbary pirates after crossing the Bay of Biscay traveling with his uncle, John Pellow, who was the ship's captain alongside five other Englishmen.
+His captivity began at the age of eleven when sailing abroad in the summer of 1716 when his ship was attacked by Barbary pirates after crossing the Bay of Biscay traveling with his uncle, John Pellow, who was the ship's captain alongside five Englishmen.
 Pellow and his shipmates were taken captive and delivered to Sultan Moulay Ismail of Morocco as prisoners.
 Pellow was one of the individuals hand picked by the sultan along with three others and integrated into one of Ismail's many slaves.

-Life as a Slave
+Life as a slave

 Thomas Pellow, after being pulled aside by the Sultan, was led into the armoury where he and others were tasked with cleaning the arms and cases belonging to the Sultan and his army, though he did not stay doing that for long as he was soon given by the emperor to his son, Muley Spha.

 Muley Spha was known to be an unsavoury individual and for giving his slaves futile tasks to perform, such as running morning to night after his (Muley Spha's) horse's heels.
 Then when Muley Spha noticed how bright Pellow was, instead of beating him as was his custom, he tried to convince him to convert to Islam, promising him gifts and a better life as one of his esteemed friends.
 After all the bribes and temptations had been rejected, Muley Spha became infuriated and began to torture Pellow. "[He] committed me prisoner to one of his own rooms, keeping me there several months in irons, and every day most severely bastinading me."
 Eventually, after weeks and weeks of horrendous torture, Pellow gave in and was forced to convert.
 After a time, Moulay Ismail ordered his son to bring Pellow so that he could go to school and learn the Moorish language.
-When Muley Spha disobeyed this order, he was summoned by the sultan and killed right before Pellow.
+When Muley Spha disobeyed this order, he was summoned by the sultan, his father, and killed right before Pellow.

 With time, Moulay Ismail assigned Pellow into the 'Abid al-Bukhari'.
-According to Pellow’s text, white European converts could rise within the Moroccan military system, but were confined to their own separate fighting units.
-These units were generally much less important to Ismail’s government and military operations than their counterparts in the ‘Abid.
+According to Pellow's text, white European converts could rise within the Moroccan military system, but were confined to their own separate fighting units.
+These units were generally much less important to Ismail's government and military operations than their counterparts in the ‘Abid.